Dog Biting

 There are millions of homes that have dogs as pets, and by some estimates, half of all dog bites are caused by pets from known or recognized dogs."

-Bites and nips make most of these cases, and only about 15% to 20% become infected, but that is still a sizeable number.
+Bites and nips make most of these cases, and only about 15% to 20% become infected, but that is still a sizable number.
 When you get bitten, several things can be done right away to minimize the seriousness, and reduce the possibility of infection.

 When you are the victim of a dog bite the first thing you should do is to thoroughly wash the area with generous amounts of water, using preferably an antibacterial soap.
 The dog bite can carry one or more of some really bad bacteria, including staph and strep.
 Some studies suggest between 20 and 30 different germs that can be carried in a dogs saliva.